fedhere/PUS2020_FBianco/HW4/README.md

 https://api.census.gov/data/key_signup.html

-An API key comes with responsibilities! never just print it out in a notebook.
+An API key comes with responsibilities (including legal responsibilities!) - never just print it out in a notebook.

-For this homework, I want you to create a csv file called myapis.csv and upload it on your google drive.
-The code I shared as a skeleton notebook will read it in and your API key will be known in the notebook.
+For this homework, I want you to create a csv file called myapis.csv and upload it on your google drive in the main folder (My Drive).
+The code I shared as a skeleton notebook will read it in and your API key will be known in the notebook solong as you call it ```myapis.csv```.

 The csv file should look like